mochbayuw/leetcode-solutions/README.md

-# This Repo Contains my solutions to LeetCode problems, Language used: Python, Java C++ and etc.
+# This Repo Contains my solutions to LeetCode problems
+## Language used: Python, Java C++ and etc.